 The OpenRadiation base is organised as a citizen science programme and 100% published as opendata, under a ODC-ODbL license (user license with an obligation to share the data in the same manner).

 Several means of accessing data are available

-- By downloading the unprocessed file, which contains all data from the base, and is updated on a weekly basis: https://request.openradiation.net/download.html
+- By downloading the unprocessed file, which contains all data from the base, and is updated on a daily basis: https://request.openradiation.net/download.html

 - Using the map, which shows the data, but can also be used to download the CSV file corresponding to the data displayed.